 The solo practitioner doesn’t apply to you or me as an internet marketer so I’m going to call this the Self-Employed Quadrant and I’ll talk about more in detail below.

-I’ve also made adjustments for the Business Owner.
-Robert Kiyosaki’s Cashflow Quadrant talks about you as a business owner, having a few hundred employees.
+I’ve also made adjustments for the business owner.
+Robert Kiyosaki’s model talks about you as a business owner, having a few hundred employees.
 As an internet marketer and entrepreneur, your model is going to look much different.

-But having an understanding of the Robert Kiyosaki’s Cashflow Quadrant is pretty cool because you’ll learn that hey, there’s actually a system that can take you from the lowest level all the way up to that point where you’re achieving your lifestyle design.
+But having an understanding of the Kiyosaki’s model is pretty cool because you’ll learn that hey, there’s actually a system that can take you from the lowest level all the way up to that point where you’re achieving your lifestyle design.

-The Cashflow Quadrant Model for Internet Marketers and Entrepreneurs
+The Quadrant Model for Internet Marketers and Entrepreneurs

 If you'd prefer to listen to this content from the video above, play it or download it from the podcast episode below.

-From Robert Kiyosaki’s book list, he published his book, The Cashflow Quadrant in the late 1990’s.
+Robert Kiyosaki first published his book in the late 1990’s.
 The internet was around of course but entrepreneurs and internet marketers follow the beat of a different drum.

 Analytics has changed, how to get yourself known on Google has changed, a lot has changed, and it’s a whole different game now.